karkman/MMB-117_EnvironmentalMicrobiology/Exercises/QCandTrimming.md

 ## Primer removal

 Since the amplification will create artificial sequences at the primer sites (all identical to the primers), we need to remove those before running any further analyses.
 You will need the primer sequences for this step.
+Also check the `cutadapt` manual for the other options were using.

 ```bash
 module load cutadapt/4.9